 MC engages in responsible marketing in a manner that respects third parties and their reputation.
 We use information and language that is easy to understand and make sure to avoid any potential for misunderstandings with our customers.
 This is accomplished by complying with laws and regulations related to marketing (such as the Japanese Unfair Competition Prevention Act), formulating and complying with internal rules, and conducting training, etc.

 While the MC Group conducts business in a variety of areas, the food products business is most directly connected to consumers.
 The products we handle also cover a broad range and include processed foods, fresh foods, and beverages.
 For this business, we have established value chains that cover activities ranging from raw material procurement and processing to product manufacturing, distribution and retail.
 MC aims to meet the needs of an increasingly diverse and sophisticated consumer group and to respond to mounting concerns over food safety and security.
-As we develop businesses closely connected to people’s daily lives, it is essential for the growth of the MC Group that we provide products and services that add value for our consumers and that we obtain feedback directly from consumers through our retail businesses including the Lawson convenience store chain.
-Consumer feedback is reflected back into our raw material procurement and processing, product manufacturing and distribution.
+As we develop businesses closely connected to people’s daily lives, it is essential for the growth of the MC Group that we provide products and services that add value for our consumers and that we obtain feedback directly from consumers through our retail businesses including MC consolidated subsidiary Lawson, Inc. Consumer feedback is reflected back into our raw material procurement and processing, product manufacturing and distribution.
 Through this process, MC is optimizing and driving forward its businesses with a ‘consumer-first’ mindset.
 In promoting consumer-related businesses, MC recognizes the issues involved (see below) and will conduct initiatives to prevent the occurrence of incidents and to mitigate their impacts.

 The MC Group conducts business activities globally which involve providing consumers with food products and medical services.
 From upstream raw material procurement to downstream retail, we provide a stable supply of products and services that meet consumer needs in order to help them lead rich and varied lives.
 With a mission of conducting business activities closely connected to food and medicine, MC strives to ensure safety and security for consumers, thereby providing value that meets social requirements while also contributing to improved access to better nutrition and medical care.

 In emerging countries, nutrient imbalances caused by lifestyle changes, increasing obesity, other lifestyle-related diseases and lower nutrient intake due to eating difficulties caused by aging have all become broad social issues.
 In emerging countries, hunger and malnutrition brought on by poverty and other conditions are widespread.
 At the same time, people are becoming more health-conscious.
 Each of these trends has the potential to create new markets and generate business opportunities, especially in emerging countries.
-The MC Group recognizes these social issues, and by leveraging the strength of our value chains which range from raw materials to retail as well as our technical capacities in the food science business, we will work to improve, for example, nutrition for elderly people who are nutrient deficient, and to develop and provide nutritious products that meet consumer needs.
+The MC Group recognizes these social issues, and by leveraging the strength of our value chains which range from raw materials to retail as well as our technical capacities in the food science business, we will work to improve, for example, nutrition for elderly people who are nutrient deficient etc., and to develop and provide nutritious products that meet consumer needs.
 Furthermore, we will strive to maintain a stable supply of products to prevent consumers from being negatively impacted by supply disruptions.

 The MC Group is undertaking healthcare-related businesses through its Consumer Industry Group.
 In Japan, one pressing issue is that government finances are being strained by worsening business conditions faced by medical institutions and burgeoning social insurance costs, which in turn reflect the aging population and growing medical expenditures.
 Meanwhile, in emerging countries, many people lack access to high-quality medical services due to underdeveloped healthcare environments and systems.
 Leveraging the knowledge and networks developed through its healthcare-related businesses over many years, the MC Group is working to address various healthcare issues arising worldwide, with the aim of realizing a society with improved access to better healthcare.